jimasp/behave-vsc/README.md

 `python -m behave -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`

 - For each run, the equivalent behave command to run the test manually appears in the Behave VSC output window.
-- The extension then parses the behave output and updates the test result.
+- The extension then parses the junit file output and updates the test result.
-- The json output and any errors also appear in the Behave VSC output window.
+- The behave output and any errors appear in the Behave VSC output window.
 - How the run works is controlled by you via extension settings in your `settings.json` file (e.g. `behave-vsc.runParallel` etc.)

 ### How debug works:

 - It dynamically builds a debug launch config and runs that.
 (This enables the `ms-python.python` extension to do the heavy lifting of setting up the debug port etc.)
-- The extension then parses the behave output and updates the test result.
+- The extension then parses the junit file output and updates the test result.
 - Error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
 - To reduce noise when debugging, the behave command and behave std output is not shown when in debug.
 Run the test instead if you want this output.
 - Whether debug steps into external code is controlled by you via the extension setting `behave-vsc.justMyCode` (i.e. your `settings.json` not your `launch.json`).

-### Notes

-The python path is obtained via the `ms-python.python` extension (exported settings) and is read before each run, so it is kept in sync with your project.

-The _actual_ behave command that is run has extra parameters for json format, etc. so it knows what output to expect and to ensure it is consistent and parseable.

 ---
 ## Troubleshooting